How to help your friend through a divorce

 You may or may not agree with your friend’s decision to get divorced, or it may be that their behaviour is the reason for it.
 No one ever knows exactly what goes on between two people, except the people themselves.
 And sometimes they don’t even understand it themselves!

-amicable offers a free 15-minute advice call.
-If you think it may help for your friend to talk to someone, please pass on our details.
+amicable offers a free 15-minute consultation.
+If you think it may help your friend to talk to someone, please pass on our details.

 Comments (0)